gureito/gureito.github.io/docs/_posts/2020-09-03-a-personal-statement.md

 ---
-layout: page
-title: to whom i've left behind
+title: a personal statement
+category: journal
+tags: confessional
+excerpt: i miss you --probably every one of you
 ---
+to whom i've left behind

 i like you.
-and i miss you --probably every one of you--.
+and i miss you --probably every one of you.

 it's just.
 i'm really bad at keeping in touch with people.